muhsinking/notebook/content/notes/Information architecture.md

 draft: "false"
 date: 2024-02-23
 ---
-Information architecture (IA) is **the practice of organizing information so that it's easy to find, understand, and apply.
-It's a critical thing to consider when building websites and apps, but it's also important in meatspace (see below for examples).
+Information architecture (IA) is **the practice of organizing information so that it's easy to find, understand, and apply**.
+It's a critical component to consider when building websites and apps, but it's also important in meatspace (see below for examples).

 ## Systems for IA